Correspondence coloring and its application to list-coloring planar graphs without cycles of lengths 4 to 8: Introduction

+Proving Theorem~\ref{thm-maingen} shows the utility of the notion of correspondence coloring as a tool to study list colorings.
+Following our announcement of this result and its usage of correspondence coloring, several other applications of correspondence coloring were found.
+In~\cite{corrprob}, the possibility to introduce new correspondences was used to keep probabilities uniform across multiple iterations of a probabilistic argument.

+A further application was found by Bernshteyn and Kostochka~\cite{berkos} in characterizing the $k$-list-critical graphs other than $K_k$ with a minimum number of edges.
+In an earlier work, Bernshteyn, Kostochka and Pron~\cite{berkospron} characterized the graphs $G$ which are $C$-colorable for all correspondence assignments $(L,C)$ such that $|L(v)|\ge \deg(v)$ for all $v\in V(G)$.
+Building on this, they found the minimum number of edges in $k$-correspondence-critical graphs other than $K_k$, proving it is the same bound as for $k$-list-critical graphs.
+Moreover, they characterized the graphs which attain said bound, in turn characterizing the $k$-list-critical graphs which also attain the bound, answering an open question from 2002.
+Their proof is inductive and uses the power of correspondence assignments.

-Let us remark that choosability and correspondence coloring with inconsistent assignments may differ; for example, even cycles are $2$-choosable, but they have correspondence chromatic number $3$.
-Another clear distinction is that while parallel edges do not affect choosability, they matter for correspondence coloring, as correspondences on parallel edges may differ.
-On the other hand, many of the results for list coloring (especially those based primarily on degeneracy arguments) translate to the setting of correspondence coloring; e.g., it is easy to see that all planar graphs have correspondence chromatic number at most $5$ and that all planar graphs without cycles of lengths $4$ and $5$ have correspondence chromatic number at most $3$, by mimicking Thomassen's proofs~\cite{thomassen1994,thomassen1995-34} of the analogous choosability results.
+Nevertheless, correspondence chromatic number seems to have many interesting properties on its own.
+Many of the results for list coloring (especially those based primarily on degeneracy arguments) translate to the setting of correspondence coloring; e.g., it is easy to see that all planar graphs have correspondence chromatic number at most $5$ and that all planar graphs without cycles of lengths $3$ and $4$ have correspondence chromatic number at most $3$, by mimicking Thomassen's proofs~\cite{thomassen1994,thomassen1995-34} of the analogous choosability results.

+Inspired by the previous versions of this paper, Bernshteyn~\cite{corr1} proved that graphs of average degree $d$ have correspondence chromatic number $\Omega(d/\log d)$, in contrast with the lower bound $\Omega(\log d)$ for their choosability~\cite{alondeg}.
+Also, he showed that triangle-free graphs of maximum degree $\Delta$ have correspondence chromatic number $O(\Delta/\log\Delta)$, thus determining the chromatic number of regular triangle-free graphs up to a constant multiplicative factor.

+In addition, correspondence chromatic number is related to lifts of graph.
+A \emph{$k$-lift} of a graph $G$ is obtained from $G$ by replacing each vertex of $G$ with an independent set of size $k$ (called the \emph{fiber} of the replaced vertex) and by replacing each edge of $G$ with a perfect matching between the independent sets corresponding to its ends.
+Thus if $H$ is a $k$-lift of $G$, then $V(H)=V(G)\times[k]$, and if $uv\in E(G)$, then $E(H[\{u,v\}\times[k]])$ is a perfect matching from $\{u\}\times[k]$ to $\{v\} \times [k]$.
+Clearly then a $k$-lift is a $k$-correspondence assignment and indeed a $k$-correspondence assignment that is full on every edge is a $k$-lift.
+Moreover, a $C$-coloring of such a full correspondence assignment is equivalent to an independent set of the $k$-lift that intersects every fiber in exactly one vertex.
+Equivalently, if we replace every fiber by a clique of size $k$, then a $C$-coloring is equivalent to an independent set of order $|V(G)|$ in the resulting graph.